Maqsut Narikbayev

 The aspiration to experience new things led Maqsut Narikbayev to explore the depths of the sea.
 Thus, he discovered the submarine world, the beauty of which particularly fascinates anyone with a passion for knowledge.

-Maqsut Narikbayev supported the promotion of martial arts and practised as much as he could, including karate.
+Maqsut Narikbayev actively supported the promotion of martial arts and practiced whenever possible, including karate.

 Prosecutor General

-Not only was he a highly professional official, but also an active public figure, leader of a political party, as well as an author of scholarly and journalistic works.
-Due to his organisational skills, Maqsut Narikbayev was appointed Prosecutor General of the Republic of Kazakhstan by Presidential Decree of October 6, 1995.
+He was not only a highly skilled legal professional but also an active public figure, a political party leader, and a prolific author of both scholarly and journalistic works.
+Recognized for his exceptional organizational abilities, he was appointed Prosecutor General of the Republic of Kazakhstan by Presidential Decree on October 6, 1995.

 Prosecutor General

-Certainly, many lawyers formed the command of the First President of Kazakhstan, but it is worth noting the special contribution of Maqsut Narikbayev.
-Not only was he a highly professional official, but also an active public figure, leader of a political party, as well as an author of scholarly and journalistic works.
-Due to his organisational skills, Maqsut Narikbayev was appointed Prosecutor General of the Republic of Kazakhstan by Presidential Decree of October 6, 1995.
+Certainly, many lawyers contributed to the team of Kazakhstan’s First President.
+However, Maqsut Narikbayev’s role was particularly noteworthy.
+He was not only a highly skilled legal professional but also an active public figure, a political party leader, and a prolific author of both scholarly and journalistic works.
+Recognized for his exceptional organizational abilities, he was appointed Prosecutor General of the Republic of Kazakhstan by Presidential Decree on October 6, 1995.

 Chapter 3